vrsource/vrs.ux.touch/deps/sencha_touch/docs/guides/class_system/README.md

 * a getter function that returns the current value, in this case `getName()`.
 * a setter function that sets a new value, in this case `setName()`.
 * an applier function called by the setter that lets you run a function when a configuration changes, in this case `applyName()`.
+* a updater funciton called by the setter than run when the value for a configuration changes, in this case `updateName()`.

 The getter and setter functions are generated for free and are the recommended way to store data in a class.
 Every component in Sencha Touch uses the class system and the generated functions always follow the same pattern so if you know a config you already know how to get and set its value.